yuanzhi-zhu/yuanzhi-zhu.github.io/_posts/Blogs/2019-12-13-Run-OOMMF-on-Your-Android.md

 1. The first thing you need to do is making sure to get Termux installed in your phone as I have introduced in [my last Blog](https://yuanzhi-zhu.github.io/2019/12/09/Play-Jupyter-on-Your-Android/).

-2. Then you need to install [AnLinux](https://github.com/EXALAB/AnLinux-App) from PlayStore and follow the structions in this app to download an Ubantu OS under Termux.
+2. Then you need to install [AnLinux](https://github.com/EXALAB/AnLinux-App) (This app give you the necessary to complete your Ubuntu) from PlayStore and follow the structions in this app to download an Ubantu OS under Termux.
 Then follow the instructions in AnLinux to install a Desktop Environment, which will install a VNC server at the same time (set your password and remenber your VNC port).

-3. To use this Destop Environment, you need to download a [VNC client](https://www.realvnc.com/en/connect/download/viewer/) on your phone.
+3. To use this Destop Environment (this requires about 1.5 GB storage, be careful), you need to download a [VNC client](https://www.realvnc.com/en/connect/download/viewer/) on your phone.
 If your want to view the previous Ubuntu localhost on the same smart phone you download the VNC, the IP address to visit the Ubuntu is '127.0.0.1'.
 For the following steps, you can run the VNC on your PC to control your phone more conveniently.

 ## Installation of OOMMF